The Legality of Ranked-Choice Voting

 With the rise of extreme polarization, intense political divisiveness, and gridlocked government, many Americans are turning to reforms of the democratic processes that create incentives for candidates and officeholders to appeal to broader coalitions.
 A centerpiece of these efforts is ranked-choice voting (RCV).
 RCV allows voters to rank candidates in order of preference: first, second, third, and so on.
 To determine the winner, the candidate with the fewest “first choices” is eliminated and those ballots are then counted for the voter’s second-choice candidate.
 This process continues until a candidate either has a majority of the votes or until only two candidates remain.

 Voters in Maine and Alaska have endorsed RCV for federal and state elections in recent years, and RCV continues to gain traction in a variety of large cities throughout the country, including New York, Minneapolis, San Francisco, and Oakland.
 Some reformers have also proposed that states move to RCV in presidential elections, as Maine recently did.

-Rather than plurality-vote provisions, two state constitutions, some state statutes, and certain proposed reforms to the voting rules for presidential elections require candidates to receive a “majority of votes.”
+Instead of plurality-vote provisions, a “majority of votes” is required to win in two state constitutions, some state statutes, and certain proposed reforms to the voting rules for presidential elections.
 These provisions pose a different challenge for RCV: whether the winner in an RCV election has received a “majority” of the relevant votes.
 The winner in RCV receives a majority in the final round of tabulation, but that might not be a majority of all the ballots (some voters might not have ranked either of the two candidates left in the final round of tabulation).
 This Article concludes that RCV is also best interpreted as consistent with most of these “majority-vote” provisions.

 Keywords: Voting, Democracy, Constitutional Law, Ranked-Choice Voting, Alternative Voting, Voting Systems